okozmovskaya/git-workflow-for-two-integrate/development-strategy.md

 ### HTML

-- aside element
+- added aside element
-- some links for people to learn more about the cool thing
+- added relevant links

 ### CSS

 Styling for the new element

----
----
+- added background, adjusted the positioning

 ## 5. Finishing Touches